crowecawcaw/aws-docs-history/docs/deadline-cloud/latest/developerguide/build-job-attachments.md

 You must use job attachments when running jobs on [service-managed fleets](../userguide/smf-manage.md "../userguide/smf-manage.md") because hosts don't share file system locations.
-Job attachments are also useful with [customer-managed fleets](../userguide/manage-cmf.md "../userguide/manage-cmf.md") when a jobâs input or output files stored on a shared network file system, such as when your [job bundle](../userguide/submit-job-bundle.md "../userguide/submit-job-bundle.md") contains shell or Python scripts.
+Job attachments are also useful with [customer-managed fleets](../userguide/manage-cmf.md "../userguide/manage-cmf.md") when a job’s input or output files stored on a shared network file system, such as when your [job bundle](../userguide/submit-job-bundle.md "../userguide/submit-job-bundle.md") contains shell or Python scripts.

- When you submit a job bundle with either the [Deadline Cloud CLI](https://pypi.org/project/deadline/ "https://pypi.org/project/deadline/") or a Deadline Cloud submitter, job attachments use the jobâs storage profile and the queueâs required file system locations to identify the input files that are not on a worker host and should be uploaded to Amazon S3 as part of job submission.
+ When you submit a job bundle with either the [Deadline Cloud CLI](https://pypi.org/project/deadline/ "https://pypi.org/project/deadline/") or a Deadline Cloud submitter, job attachments use the job’s storage profile and the queue’s required file system locations to identify the input files that are not on a worker host and should be uploaded to Amazon S3 as part of job submission.
 These storage profiles also help Deadline Cloud identify the output files in worker host locations that must be uploaded to Amazon S3 so that they are available to your workstation.